HudaZainPhotonics/HudaZainPhotonics.github.io/_pages/capabilities.md

 nav_order: 8
 ---

-My work combines experimental photonics, fiber-optic sensor fabrication, optical interrogation, and data-driven signal processing.
-I have hands-on experience developing, operating, and troubleshooting laboratory sensing platforms from optical alignment through measurement collection and analysis.

-## Photonics research instrumentation
+I work across the experimental photonics research process, from sensing-platform design and fabrication to optical interrogation, data analysis, validation, and research delivery.

+## Design and plan

+I use modelling tools and early-stage experimental planning to define sensing concepts, select suitable equipment, and turn research questions into workable laboratory studies.

+- Ansys Lumerical, COMSOL Multiphysics, Zemax, and GDSFactory
+- Optical-component selection and open-space optical-layout design
+- Experimental planning, prototype development, and research-project coordination
+- Grant proposal development and technical writing

+## Build and prepare sensing platforms

+I prepare fiber-optic and photonic sensing platforms, including the fiber structures and functional materials.

+- Fiber tapering, D-shaping optical fibers, splicing, and experimental fiber handling
+- Microloop and microbottle resonators
+- Fiber Bragg grating and distributed fiber-optic sensing
+- Graphene, graphene oxide, graphene-gold interfaces, and ZnO nanorods coatings
+- Polymer and hydrogel coatings

+## Interrogate and measure

+I operate and troubleshoot optical measurement setups, from alignment and source selection to controlled sensing experiments and measurement collection.

-- Tunable laser sources and amplified spontaneous emission (ASE) sources
+- Tunable laser and amplified spontaneous emission sources
 - Optical spectrum analysers, optical power meters, and microscopy systems
-- Environmental-control systems for humidity and temperature testing
-- Vibration-testing setups
 - Optical lens alignment and open-space optical experiments

-## Fiber-optic sensing and fabrication

-- Fiber tapering and D-shaped optical fibers
-- Microloop and microbottle resonators
-- Fiber Bragg grating (FBG) sensing
-- Distributed fiber-optic sensing
-- Optical-fiber splicing and experimental fibre handling

-## Nanomaterials and functional coatings

-- Graphene and graphene oxide
-- Graphene-gold interfaces
-- ZnO nanorods
-- Polymer and hydrogel coatings
-- Sensor surface functionalisation and nanomaterial integration
+- Humidity, temperature, and vibration testing

-## Experiment automation and signal processing
+## Analyse and automate

+I use computational tools to organise measurement workflows, automate acquisition where appropriate, and extract useful information from optical-sensing data.

 - Python-based instrument control, automated data acquisition, and data analysis
-- LabVIEW and MATLAB
+- MATLAB and LabVIEW
 - Machine-learning-assisted signal processing for optical sensing

-## Photonic modelling and design

-- Ansys Lumerical
-- COMSOL Multiphysics
-- Zemax
-- GDSFactory

-## Laboratory safety and quality practice
+## Validate and work safely

+I treat safety, repeatability, documentation, and equipment checks as part of experimental research rather than as separate administrative steps.

 - Laser and guided-photonics safety
 - Safe handling of optical equipment and nanomaterials
-- Laboratory equipment checks, traceable documentation, repeatable procedures, and reliable experimental records
+- Equipment checks, traceable documentation, repeatable procedures, and reliable experimental records
 - Working knowledge of laboratory-quality principles relevant to ISO/IEC 17025

-## Research delivery and laboratory leadership
+## Deliver research and develop people

-- Grant proposal development and project coordination
-- Experimental planning, equipment selection, and research delivery
-- Undergraduate and postgraduate mentoring
-- Interdisciplinary collaboration and technical communication
+I contribute to research delivery through project coordination, technical communication, interdisciplinary collaboration, and the mentoring of undergraduate and postgraduate researchers.

 ## Professional development and certifications

-The following online course certificates were completed through Coursera.
-The course provider is identified for each item.
+The following online courses support my work in research delivery, laboratory teaching, and responsible use of AI.

 ### Project management and research delivery